-Note that the specific reference to "underlying proceeding" is designed to require adjudication in the underlying case.
-These kinds of provisions are typically construed to require defense and indemnity in the absence of a final adjudication so that the insured is entitled to coverage in the event of a settlement where there has never been an actual adjudication of wrongdoing.
+Note that the specific reference to "underlying proceeding" is designed to require adjudication in the underlying case.278 These kinds of provisions may be construed to require defense and indemnity in the absence of a final adjudication so that the insured is entitled to coverage in the event of a settlement where there has never been an actual adjudication of wrongdoing.279

-The final adjudication language can also be an important protection for policyholders in social engineering cases in which the employee is an unwitting vehicle for the loss, rather than a culpable accomplice.
-In a poignant example, the Ninth Circuit recently upheld an insurer's denial of coverage under a company's crime policy on the basis of an employee's "involvement" in a social engineering scheme in which the fraudster convinced the employee that certain payments should be routed to a new bank account.
-By the time it was discovered that those payments had been rerouted improperly, more than \$700,000 had been lost.
-Coverage was denied because the policy excluded coverage for losses resulting from the input of data
+The final adjudication language can also be an important protection for policyholders in social engineering cases in which the employee is an unwitting vehicle for the loss, rather than a culpable accomplice.280 In a poignant example, the Ninth Circuit upheld an insurer's denial of coverage under a company's crime policy on the basis of an employee's "involvement" in a social engineering scheme in which the fraudster convinced the employee that certain payments should be routed to a new bank account.281 By the time it was discovered that those payments had been rerouted improperly, more than \$700,000 had been lost.282 Coverage was denied because the policy excluded coverage for losses resulting from the input of data by authorized employees and the employee who changed the deposit information was authorized to enter such data.283 The employee's unwitting involvement therefore defeated coverage.
+Final adjudication language may have prevented loss of coverage because the involvement of the authorized employee was innocent.